.png)

 How to find your formation date in Minnesota

-Your formation date (when the Minnesota Secretary of State officially filed and approved your business entity) appears in Minnesota business search results and on your Certificate of Formation/Organization/Incorporation.
+Your formation date, when the Minnesota Secretary of State officially filed and approved your business entity, appears in business search results and on your Certificate of Formation, Organization, or Incorporation.

-Listed as: "Filing Date" in search results and entity details
+Minnesota business search: listed as "Filing Date" in search results and entity details, formatted MM/DD/YYYY

 Formation date vs. effective date

-You've got what you need from Minnesota's system: business name, entity type, Original Filing Number, and formation date.
-Now get those details into Discern and let our platform handle annual reports, deadline tracking, registered agent coordination, and compliance management across all your jurisdictions.
+You've pulled the four key details from Minnesota's system: business name, entity type, File Number, and formation date.
+Discern takes those details and puts them to work, handling annual renewal tracking, deadline monitoring, Discern's registered agent services, and SOS compliance management across all your jurisdictions.

 Published on